Hearthstone expansions: Basic, Classic, Reward, Hall of Fame, and Core

 Prior to the removal of these sets, all new players to Hearthstone acquired over 130 cards in the Basic card set to start playing with so they have enough cards to assemble decks for each of the ten classes.
 The Classic card set was generally class-specific cards that were not associated with any expansion and card parks could always be purchased in the game's store or won as rewards.
 Basic and Classic cards were playable in both Standard and Wild formats, and were not rotated out of Standard play from Hearthstone's launch until March 2021, as with cards from other expansions.
 Over time, some cards were retired to a separate Hall of Fame, taking them out of Standard play format but remaining available for Wild play and being obtained by crafting.
 Any class-specific Classic cards retired in this manner were eventually replaced with new Classic cards for that class to prevent class card-count imbalances.

-At the start of "Year of the Dragon" in April 2019, two legendaries from The Witchwood set that powers up the hero power, Genn Greymayne and Baku the Mooneater, as well as four cards that synergize with those cards, were moved to the Hall of Fame so those cards left the Standard set a year earlier than normal.
+At the start of "Year of the Dragon" in April 2019, two legendaries from The Witchwood set that powers up the hero power, Genn Greymane and Baku the Mooneater, as well as four cards that synergize with those cards, were moved to the Hall of Fame so those cards left the Standard set a year earlier than normal.
 Prior to the year moniker system, the Reward set consisted of four cards that could only be obtained by completing meta-game achievements in Hearthstone, such as by collecting at least one copy of every "murloc" card in the Basic and Classic sets.

 In March 2021, the Basic, Classic and Hall of Fame sets were removed, and cards from those sets were combined into the Legacy set, which can be only used in Wild.
 The base set of Hearthstone changed from being composed of the Basic and Classic sets to a new set, called Core.
 The Core set typically features over 200 cards at a time, and includes cards from the Legacy set and other expansions, and it is immediately unlocked for free for all players.

 At the same time as the removal of the Classic set, a new format with the same name was added.
 In the Classic format, players get to play the game as it existed in June 2014.